openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/guide.rst

 Severity Levels
 ---------------

-Each recipe is marked with the the severity level.
+Each recipe is marked with the severity level.
 Supported values:

 - |CB_ERROR|: The recipe should be followed, otherwise the program will fail to compile.